 Rain jackets typically aren’t praised for their breathability, and the Watertight II is no exception.
 Although it breathed well during use around town—I never felt clammy or hot while running errands—I quickly began to overheat as my activity level increased.
 I do tend to run a little warm while exercising, but after about 5 minutes of hiking uphill on a 50-degree rainy day, I was ready to shed the Watertight II.
 The jacket’s lack of pit zips is a major downfall in this department—instead, it relies on the mesh-lined hand pockets to regulate body temperature.
 Not only does this prove to be relatively ineffective during any kind of serious activity, doing so leaves your pocket’s contents exposed to the elements.

-The tough reality is that to achieve high levels of breathability, you’ll need to spend up for premium waterproofing (Gore-Tex is the market leader) or get a more performance-oriented feature set like pit zips.
-For example, the REI Co-op Drypoint GTX uses Gore-Tex Active and doesn’t get nearly as clammy during heavy use, but costs a whopping $249.
-Even a 2.5-layer jacket like the popular Patagonia Torrentshell, which has pit zips, still isn’t a great breather and costs $129.
-The bottom line: entry-level and even mid-range rain jackets are lacking in the breathability department, and for that functionality you’ll need to spend up for a performance-oriented piece or even a hardshell jacket.
+The reality is that to achieve high levels of breathability, you’ll need to spend up for premium waterproofing (Gore-Tex is the market leader) or get a more performance-oriented feature set like pit zips.
+For example, the REI Co-op Drypoint GTX uses Gore-Tex Active and doesn’t get nearly as clammy during heavy use but costs a whopping $249.
+Even a 2.5-layer jacket like the Patagonia Calcite, which has pit zips but uses in-house waterproofing, still isn’t a great breather and costs over $200.
+The bottom line: entry-level and even mid-range rain jackets are lacking in the breathability department, and for that functionality you’ll need to spend up for a performance-oriented piece.

-The Watertight II feels average in hand: it’s neither too hefty nor very light.
-Weighing in at 13.7 ounces for a men’s medium on our scale, it’s slightly heavier than its listed weight of 13 ounces but right in line with other popular budget options like the REI Co-op Groundbreaker (13.8 oz.) and Rainier rain jackets (13 oz., although the Rainer does include pit zips).
-Compared to slightly more expensive alternatives that offer better weather protection, like the Marmot PreCip Eco (10.1 oz.) and The North Face Venture 2 (10.9 oz.), the Watertight II starts to look a little heavy.
-And in terms of packability, the jacket stuffs nicely into its left-hand pocket, which features an easy-to-operate two-way zipper.
+In terms of weight, the Watertight II feels average in hand: it’s neither too hefty nor very light.
+At 13.7 ounces for a men’s medium on our scale, it’s slightly heavier than its listed weight of 13 ounces but right in line with other popular budget options like the REI Co-op Groundbreaker (13.8 oz.) and Rainier rain jackets (13 oz.), although the Rainer does include pit zips).
+Compared to slightly more expensive alternatives that offer better weather protection, like the Marmot PreCip Eco (10.1 oz.) and The North Face Venture 2 (11.6 oz.), the Watertight II starts to look a little heavy.
+And in terms of packability, the jacket stuffs down nicely into its left-hand pocket, which features an easy-to-operate two-way zipper.
 When packed, the Watertight II is slightly larger than a Nalgene.

 In terms of build quality and feel, budget-oriented products like the Columbia Watertight II simply can’t compete with premium offerings from brands like Patagonia (and aren’t really designed to).
 The jacket feels quite plasticky in-hand, but it surprised me by being exceptionally tough and robust.
 After a number of outings, both around town and on the trails, I have few concerns regarding its durability.
 The nylon exterior remains free of any defects or rips and the Velcro cuffs still function like new.
 The one area that gives me pause, however, is the lightweight and fragile feel of the zippers.
 They’ve been trouble-free up to this point, but I wouldn’t be shocked if they eventually have issues as I continue to use the jacket.